edornd/clidantic/docs/guide/nesting.md

 !!! warning

-    The support for groups and nested commands is still quite minimal at this point.
-For instance, commands and groups are still missing description options in the help, as well as more advanced functionality.
+    The support for groups and nested commands is still experimental.
+Please report any advanced functionality that is currently missing.

 ## Combining multiple parsers